cupid5trick/cupid5trick-docs/Features.md

 - "See also" section at the end of a post
 - LICENSE claim template
-- Quick share to weixin, juejin, csdn ...etc.
+- Quick share to weixin, juejin, csdn …etc.